Banff in September: Weather, Fall Tips & Things to Do

 Read our complete guide to Hiking to Healy Pass in Banff.

-Read our guide to the Best Larch Hikes in Alberta.
+Best Kananaskis Larch Hikes in September

-Banff National Park isn’t the only place to experience incredible fall colors.
+Banff National Park isn’t the only place to experience incredible fall colours.
 Kananaskis Provincial Park also has many hiking trails where you can experience aspen forests that glow yellow in the sun.
 There are also several amazing Kananaskis larch hikes (both easy and hard) to experience.

 Here are some of the best Kananaskis larch hikes: